Doughboy

-Doughboy was a popular nickname for the American infantryman during World War I. Though the origins of the term are not certain, the nickname was still in use as of the early 1940s.
-Examples include the 1942 song "Johnny Doughboy Found a Rose in Ireland", recorded by Dennis Day, Kenny Baker, and Kay Kyser, among others, the 1942 musical film Johnny Doughboy, and the character "Johnny Doughboy" in Military Comics.
-It was gradually replaced during World War II by "G.I."
+"Doughboy" was a popular nickname for the American infantryman during World War I. Though the origins of the term are not certain, the nickname was still in use as of the early 1940s, when it was gradually replaced by "G.I." as the following generation enlisted in World War II.

-Etymology
+Background

+Philology

 The origins of the term are unclear.
 The word was in wide circulation a century earlier in both Britain and America, albeit with different meanings.
 Horatio Nelson's sailors and the Duke of Wellington's soldiers in Spain, for instance, were both familiar with fried flour dumplings called "doughboys", the precursor of the modern doughnut.
 Independently, in the United States, the term had come to be applied to bakers' young apprentices, i.e., "dough-boys".
 In Moby-Dick (1851), Herman Melville nicknamed the timorous cabin steward "Doughboy".